anabento/GoogleBehaviorCovid/README.md

 # Inquiries

-If you have technical questions about the data collection, please contact Thuy Nguyen at thdnguyeat]iu[dot]edu or Felipe Lozano-Rojas at flozanor@iu.edu.
+If you have technical questions about the data collection, please contact Thuy Nguyen at thdnguye[at]iu[dot]edu or Felipe Lozano-Rojas at flozanor@iu.edu.

 If you have any further questions about this dataset please contact Ana Bento at abento[at]iu[dot]edu or Kosali Simon  at simonkos[at]iu[dot]edu